open-ephys/onix-docs/source/Hardware Guide/Headstages/tethers.rst

         :align: center
         :width: 50%

 #.
-Allow the epoxy to cure and then remove the X.FL socket from the jig.
+Allow the epoxy to cure and then remove the completed assembly from the jig.

+.. warning:: If expoxy has leaked between the X.FL contacts and bonded them
+    together, then the socket's back was not properly melted in step 2, and cable probably will not work.

 .. tip:: Typically, the jig will have multiple X.FL connectors so that several tethers to be made in parallel.